How can we help? 👋

 Adjusting the notification settings for individual participants

-In addition to the organization-level settings we discussed above, you can also control the tier of notifications each participant receives for a given plan.
+In addition to the organization-level settings we discussed above, you can also turn off notifications for individual plan participants if needed.

-From any plan’s Participant panel (the Share button), you can select Edit and adjust the notification settings accordingly for that participant
+From any plan’s Share panel, you can select Edit and adjust the notification settings accordingly for that participant

 Notion image